xvitaly/srcrepair/docs/source/faq.rst

 Frequently asked questions (FAQ)
 *****************************************

-.. index:: faq, framework, dotnet version
+.. index:: framework, dotnet version
 .. _faq-framework:

 How to fix an error with Microsoft .NET Framework 4 on program startup?